Casyfill/HSU_Metropolitan_Data/data_science.md

 ## Practical Assignment
 Students will be required to:

-•	perform an exloratory analysis over the dataset
+•	perform an exploratory analysis over the data-set
-•	create a blogpost over the topic, discussing particular data science technique and it’s implementations in urban studies.
+•	create a blogpost over the topic, discussing particular data science technique and its implementations in urban studies.

 ## Bibliography